Research field: engineering Human Computer Interaction

 Research context: ubiquitous computing

-In ubiquitous computing, people evolve in heterogeneous and dynamic interaction spaces: services may appear and disappear dynamically, any physical object play the role of interaction resources, and human goals may emerge opportunistically.
+Nowadays people live in heterogeneous and dynamic interaction spaces: services may appear and disappear dynamically, physical objects may be interaction resources, and human goals may emerge opportunistically.
 As a result, User Interfaces (UIs) can not be predesigned anymore.

 Research problem: variability of UI specifications

-The need for UIs to adapt to the context of use bridges the gap between design time and runtime.
-This requires to move to another system under study: the "supra" (supra stands for supervision) interactive system in charge of sensing the context, and of adapting the UI accordingly.
+The need for UIs to dynamically adapt to the context of use bridges the gap between design time and runtime.
+This requires to move to another system under study: the "supra" (for supervision) interactive system in charge of sensing the context of use, and of adapting the UI accordingly.
 The supra UI is in charge of conducting smooth transition from one context to another one.

 Research challenge: UI quality at anytime